YuyingFan111/Evaluate-the-Impact-of-Earning-Report-on-Stock-Price/README.md

 • Use gnuplot to show the CAAR from all 3 groups in one graph.

-The program have a menu of 5 options:
+The program has a menu of 5 options:

 o Retrieve historical price data for all stocks.